raspberrypilearning/explore-a-3d-world/en/step_2.md

 ![The 'Create' menu showing 'Material' highlighted.](images/create-material.png)

-A new material should appear.
+A new material should appear in the Materials folder.
 Decide what colour you will use for your floor and name your new material:

 ![Icon for a new material with the name highlighted.](images/new_material.png)